barryross/cpv_analytics/README.md

 # Assumptions

-I've made the assumption that the primary goal is to "Join" the data together so we display the rotation name for a particular piece of data.
-We could further distill the information by displaying the average CPV by  Creative/Date/Rotation

 I assume that in a real-world scenario there may be a cron job that would handle such a conversion from .csv to .json - thereby making a .json file available for subsequent requests (such as api calls) to make use of...rather than those requests triggering the conversion

 I also made the assumption that the front-end required essentially no user-friendly information, navigation or custom styling...as the meat of this project is more technical in nature